 - now add the mushrooms and peas.

-- add salt, stir and let the curry simmer for 5-6 minutes more.
+- add salt, stir and let the mushroom peas curry simmer for 5-6 minutes more.

-- serve hot garnished with some coriander leaves.
+- serve mushroom peas curry hot, garnished with some coriander leaves.